 Maintaining battery life is fast becoming an important facet of our every day tech-laden lives.
 Fear not!
-There are more ways then one to keep your battery topped up.
+There is more than one way to keep your battery topped up.
 Check out our handy tips on how to keep your phone or tablet juiced to the max.

 Check out our blog for more handy tips and tricks about external batteries, but also about other tech subjects!

 If you’ve just purchased a power bank and want to compare it to the battery size of your phone or tablet, head over to our very own Power Bank Phone mAh Calculator.
 We built this from scratch to help those out there who are a bit confused by all the numbers.